-Plumber's putty may only be used to prevent or stop leaks coming from specific areas on a sink.
+Plumber's putty should only be used to prevent or stop leaks coming from specific areas on a sink.
 It is not to be used interchangeably with products such as silicone caulk or Teflon tape.
-Before you attempt to repair a leaky sink, determine whether plumber's putty is the appropriate material for the job.
+Before you attempt to repair a leaky sink, determine whether plumber's putty is the right material for the job.

 Video of the Day